atlassian/react-sweet-state/docs/advanced/container.md

 #### Container can trigger actions

-`Container` options have a `onInit` and `onUpdate` keys, to trigger actions and update the state on its props change.
+`Container` options have `onInit` and `onUpdate` keys, to trigger actions and update the state on its props change.
 The methods' shape is the same as all other actions.

 ```js
 const CounterContainer = createContainer(Store, {